xaviershay/rust-puzzlefighter/README.md

 A puzzle fighter/swordfighting clone as an excuse for me to learn rust.

+# Gameplay

+A two player head-to-head game.
+Match falling blocks by color, then explode them with special breaker blocks.
+This sends temporarily unbreakable blocks over to your opponent.
+Chain combos for larger attacks!
+First one to run out of space loses.

+This is a mixed clone of [Super Puzzle Fighter II Turbo](https://en.wikipedia.org/wiki/Super_Puzzle_Fighter_II_Turbo) (aka _Puzzle Fighter_) and the [Swordfight mechanic](https://yppedia.puzzlepirates.com/Swordfight) from Puzzle Pirates.

 # Features

 * Two-player keyboard (WASDC, arrows+space) or gamepad controls.